vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 #### Solution

 Run an application utilizing Vulkan (e.g. vkcube) in order to wake up the discrete GPU.
 Sober should be able to launch afterwards.

+### Sober crashes when joining a game

+It depends what game you are trying to join.
+We are aware that joining 17+ games will crash Sober, but the root cause for this is currently unknown.